jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 The default location is in the `build` directory, in this example `~/wandboard/build/tmp`.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.
-Also because of some `rpath` issues with gcc, the `TMPDIR` path cannot be too short or the gcc build will fail.
-I haven't determined exactly how short is too short, but something like `/oe9` is too short and `/oe9/tmp-poky-jethro-build` is long enough.

 ##### DL_DIR